Solar parks Den Helder

 Biodiversity

-In the design of the solar park along the Balgzand Canal, we are taking nature into careful consideration.
-Two nature strips will be created next to the solar park.
-We have currently drawn up a concept design, which will be further developed in 2025.
+In the design of the solar park along the Balgzand Canal, we are taking nature carefully into account.
+Two nature strips will be created alongside the solar park.
+We have currently drawn up a conceptual design, which will be further developed in 2026.

 These nature strips are linked to another HHNK project: Improvement of Wet Infrastructure in Noordkop.
 The Balgzand Canal is an important connection for fish migration between the Wadden Sea and the North Holland hinterland.
 Within the project 'Improvement of Wet Infrastructure in Noordkop' (Noordkop for short), we are working on measures to improve fish migration and increase the diversity of fish species between the Wadden Sea, the IJsselmeer, and the polder waters behind it.
 This is being done, among other things, by creating fish spawning grounds and nursery areas in the Balgzand Canal (Spuikanaal).